prisec-ml/prisec-ml.github.io/_pages/about.md

 title: Privacy and Security in ML Seminars
 ---

-<br>This is the homepage of the **Privacy & Security in Machine Learning (PriSec-ML) Interest Group**.
-It brings together researchers and practitioners around the world broadly interested in this topic.
-The current organizers are Yang Zhang (CISPA) and Lorenzo Cavallaro (UCL).
+<br>This was the homepage of the **Privacy & Security in Machine Learning (PriSec-ML) Interest Group**.
+From January 2021 to July 2023, it brought together researchers and practitioners around the world broadly interested in this topic.
+It was organized by Emiliano De Cristofaro and Lorenzo Cavallaro from University College London and Yang Zhang from CISPA.

 ### Get Involved
 - Subscribe to our **[mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=PRISEC-ML&A=1)** to receive to seminar, jobs, and event announcements